 While prolonged use of Sidr honey has been shown to heal wounds through and through.
 The same goes for the likes of honey from West Azerbaijan, which has displayed equally potent healing effects (Esfahani et al. 2012).
 Used as a topical honey has proven to be an effective and natural alternative to medication and pharmaceuticals when treating dog wounds.

-As an ingestible, honey is used as a natural sweetener and binder in dog food, both commercially and personally prepared.
-While its use as an ingredient in dog food is the more common way it is used as an ingestible, it is the compound known as kynurenic acid (KYNA) in honey which makes it very intriguing to many researchers, scientists, veterinarians and dog lovers.
+While honey's use as an ingredient in dog food is the more common way it is used as an ingestible, it is the compound known as kynurenic acid (KYNA) in honey which makes it very intriguing to many researchers, scientists, veterinarians and dog lovers.

 KYNA has been observed to act as both anticonvulsant and antiexcitotoxic.
 It has been shown to be effective in the treatment of neurobiological disorders (Urbanska et al. 2014).
 Surprisingly, honey contains a ridiculous amount of KYNA and as a result is considered to have very high neuroprotective properties.